stackbit-themes/nextjs-starter/README.md

 </div>

-This is a multi-page, production-ready project built with Next.js and Tailwind, equipped with visual editing capabilities using Stackbit.
+This is a minimal starting point for new Stackbit projects.
+It is built with Next.js and equipped with visual editing capabilities using Stackbit.
 It uses markdown files as the content source.
 See below for [other Stackbit example projects](#other-stackbit-projects).

 **⚡ Demo:** [stackbit-nextjs-starter.netlify.app](https://stackbit-nextjs-starter.netlify.app/)